MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 Consider the following caveats when using the GPU partitioning feature:

 - For best performance, we recommend that you create a homogeneous configuration for GPUs across all the servers in your cluster.
 A homogeneous configuration consists of installing the same make and model of the GPU, and configuring the same partition count in the GPUs across all the servers in the cluster.
 For example, in a cluster with two servers with one or more GPUs installed, all the GPUs must have the same make, model, and size.
-Also the partition count on each GPU must also match.
-Azure Stack HCI doesn't support GPU partitioning if your configuration is not homogeneous.
+The partition count on each GPU must also match.
+Azure Stack HCI doesn't support GPU partitioning if your configuration isn't homogeneous.
 Here are some examples of the configurations that Azure Stack HCI doesn't support:

     - Mixing GPUs from different vendors in the same cluster.
-This is not supported because they have different driver and licensing requirements and can lead to unintended consequences.
+This isn't supported because they have different driver and licensing requirements, which can lead to unintended consequences.

-    - Using different GPU models from different product family from the same vendor in your cluster.
+    - Using different GPU models from different product families from the same vendor in your cluster.

-- You cannot assign a physical GPU as both Discrete Device Assignment (DDA) or partitionable GPU.
+- You can't assign a physical GPU as both Discrete Device Assignment (DDA) or partitionable GPU.
 You can either assign it as DDA or as partitionable GPU, but not both.
 For information about GPU acceleration provided via DDA, see [Use GPUs with clustered VMs](../manage/use-gpu-with-clustered-vm.md).

 -  You can assign only a single GPU partition to a VM.

 - Azure Stack HCI auto-assigns the partition to the VMs.
-You can't chose specific partition for a specific VM.
+You can't choose a specific partition for a specific VM.

 - Currently, GPU partitioning on Azure Stack HCI doesn't support live migration of VMs.
-But VMs can be automatically restarted and placed where GPU resources are available in the event of a failure.
+But VMs can be automatically restarted and placed where GPU resources are available if there's a failure.

+- We recommend that you use Windows Admin Center to provision GPU partitioning even though you also use PowerShell.
+Windows Admin Center automatically validates for a homogeneous configuration of your GPUs and provides appropriate warnings and errors to take any corrective action needed.

+- If using PowerShell to provision GPU partitioning, you must perform the provisioning steps on each server in the cluster to keep the configuration homogeneous.

 ## GPU partitioning workflow